Pandora and the Flying Dutchman (1951) - full transcript

 who may inspire me to paint

-in the face and form
+in the face and form of Pandora Reynolds,

 the secret goddess whom all

-men in their hearts desire.
+men and our hearts desire.

 Pandora!